+A wonderful entry into the enchanting world of restoration.
 This is a project based course and we encourage learners to bring a small wood item to the first class.

 We will show you how to fix the wobbles and make joint repairs and how to repair lost or flaky veneers.
 You will also have an introduction to wood finishes from modern stains, varnishes and waxes to classic French polishing.

-Please e-mail email@example.com if you have a photo of a project you would like to discuss.
+Please email firstname.lastname@example.org if you have a photo of a project you would like to discuss